jpfernandes1/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-Calculates the approximate consumption of a vehicle
+Calculates the approximate consumption of a vehicle based on three data classes.